ezEngine/docs-src/pages/docs/tools/texconv.md

 ## General Usage

-TexConv always produces **exactly one output** file.
+TexConv typically produces **one output** file.
 It may use **multiple input** files to assemble the output from.
 For the assembly, it also needs a **channel mapping**, which tells it which channel (*Red, Green, Blue* or *Alpha*) to take from which input file and move it into which channel of the output image.

 The most straight forward command line is this: